G-structure/optim-hunt/content.md

 This makes for a pretty great test case for a few reasons:
 1. We know exactly what function we want the model to learn (unlike with most real-world data)
-2. The function has both linear and non-linear terms mixed together in a pretty dramatic way
+2. The function has both linear and non-linear terms mixed together

 ### Experimental Setup